rberenguel/2x4/README.md

    - Adjust typography/format settings if desired
    - Preview articles with navigation
    - Click "Convert & Export" to generate XTC file(s)
-   - ArXiv papers are exported individually with their ArXiv ID as filename
+   - Each article is exported as a separate file (ArXiv papers use their ArXiv ID as filename, regular articles use their sanitized title)
-   - Regular articles are bundled together with date-based filename

    **Note:** ArXiv papers with heavy mathematical notation can take 10-30 seconds per page to render.
-Consider converting them separately from web articles.

 ### Option 2: Standalone PWA (EPUB / ArXiv)